Contrary to other European capitals, safety in Madrid is relatively high. You’ll rarely have any problem in the areas most people visit.

 - Be careful with your bag or backpack in restaurants and cafés.
 Put your legs inside your backpack straps and no one can pull it freely.
 If it’s relatively small, place your bag on your lap and cover it with your napkin.
 In any case, don’t let it hang on your chair or on the floor.

 - Never leave your smartphone on the table unattended.
 This rule is valid for any other valuable.
 Under the Spanish law, you don’t have the right to report it as a theft because there has been no physical contact or interaction between the criminal and you.

 - Be particularly careful with your camera and your camera bag.
-If it’s a compact camera don’t put it in your pockets.
-If it’s a DSLR wear it always over your chest so that you can look at it.
+If it’s a small mirrorless camera, don’t put it in your pockets.
+If it’s a big mirrorless or a DSLR, wear it always over your chest so that you can look at it.
 I once saw a tourist being robbed the lens only with the body was still hanging from their neck (although I have to admit that this didn’t happen in Spain).

 - Purchase online travel insurance against loss and theft.

 Madrid’s safest neighborhoods are its more upmarket ones, such as Salamanca and Retiro.

 Other neighborhoods like Centro, La Latina, Lavapiés, Huertas, Malasaña, Chueca, Argüelles, and Moncloa are generally safe to walk around any time of day, though normal precautions apply.